Planning Permission on Your Farm

 Ed Ford - Childerditch Farms Partner

-I worked with Foxes Rural relating to a planning application for our a new agricultural building and farm access.
-Melanie came out to the farm to inspect in a swift manner and we achieve permission within a matter of weeks.
-A very swift and efficient service where I was kept well informed during the planning process.
-We also worked with Foxes Rural in respect of the change of use of agricultural buildings to commercial and they swiftly resolved issues with the planning officer which facilitated the move of the new tenant and achieved the approval within the agreed timeframe.
+I worked with Foxes Rural on a planning application for our a new agricultural building and farm access.
+Melanie came out to the farm to inspect in a swift manner and we achieved permission within a matter of weeks.
+A very efficient service where I was kept well informed during the planning process.
+We also applied for a change of use from agricultural to commercial and they swiftly resolved issues with the planning officer.

 Andrew Fairley - Henry Fairley and Son Limited Farmer